RasaHQ/carbon-bot/data/nlu.md

 ## intent:faq/personal_question_for_bot
 - What model are you using
+- Have u been drinking today
+- But are you drunk
+- Can u read
+- A t e you board today
+- Have you ever been a fight
+- Habevyou been in s fight
+- Do you smoke or drink
+- Have you got high
+- Have you ever got high
+- Hey carbon bit are u gay
 - Did you know that?
 - Does it love?
 - Are you real